pipme/JaxGP/README.md

 # JaxGP

 A Gaussian Process library written in Jax.
+Documentation is available on https://pipme.github.io/JaxGP/.

 Largely inspired by the following projects: